deonjr04/FundRaisingAnalysis/README.md

 The main thing I had problems was sorting out some of the data
 ## Results
 The overall result was good and they raisied lots of money in there fund raising.
+The only real challenges I had was finding out what code goes to what.
+But after reading it more and looking up some examples I got it figure it out in the long run.